russellf9/factornine.co.uk/cv/builds/experience.md

 ## Experience

-** Angular Front End Developer, Qudini Ltd London** • _May 2015-July 2017_
+**Angular Front End Developer, Qudini Ltd London** • _May 2015-July 2017_

-– Development of features for Qudini Web App, written in AngularJS
+- Development of features for the Qudini Web App, written in AngularJS

 - Styling using SASS

+- Writing Selenium tests using Selenese

 - Implementing API's from a Java PlayFramework back-end

-- Upgrading the App to Bootstrap with a Mobile emphasis
+- Upgrading the parts of the Application to use Bootstrap with a Mobile emphasis